jfinancial/cheatsheets/kafka/KafkaTheory.md

   -  `max.poll.records` (controls how many records per poll; increase if messages very small and lots of RAM – default is 500 [if you're always getting 500 you might want to increase this?]
   -  `max.partitions.fetch.bytes` – this is max data returned from broker per partition - default is 1MB so if you're reading from 100 partitions you'll need 100B
   -  `fetch.max.bytes` – maximum data for each request (covering multiple partitions)
-  -  `enable.auto.commi`t – this is the default and commits of offset is done automatically and this should be used for synchronous processing of batches; if you want process async offsets could be committed before processed so it should be off and you should call commitSync() on the consumer (explicit commit e.g if you are writing to db then after committing to db then you call this)
+  -  `enable.auto.commit` – this is the default and commits of offset is done automatically and this should be used for synchronous processing of batches; if you want process async offsets could be committed before processed so it should be off and you should call commitSync() on the consumer (explicit commit e.g if you are writing to db then after committing to db then you call this)
   -  `auto.commit.interval.ms` – this is the interval for autocommit

-- Use `BulkRequest` and `BulkResponsez` to improve performance.
+- Use `BulkRequest` and `BulkResponse` to improve performance.
 Add to records to the BulkRequest and commit offsets afterwards

 - Sometimes we want to **reset the offsets** for the consumer (e.g. (if consumer was down longer than retention period then offsets might be invalid or consumer hasn't read in a long time – might also want to look at broker `offset.retention.minutes` on the broker)
   -  `auto.offset.earliest=latest` / `auto.offset.earliest=earliest` (set on consumer)

 - **Producer Batch & Compression**: Producers batch messages to send over the wire to increase throughput.
 These can also be compressed to reduce producer request size (this is not switched on by default) – options are gzip (high compression but more CPU), snappy/lz4 (less compression but less CPU).
 As batch size gets bigger then compression becomes more effective.
   - `linger.ms` = 5ms (increase chance of messages being sent together in batch; increase throughput)